-Effective shelf life is 12 months from the date of manufacture; Store pouches at room temperature (18-25°C) in the dark.
+Effective shelf life is 12 months from the date of manufacture.
+Pouches should be stored at in a dark place at room temperature (18-25°C).

 Trichomonas vaginalis is a "sticky" organism which may cling to dacron or plastic (swabs, tubes, tubing and pipets).
 Cotton swabs are preferred.

 No!
 The cotton swab can rupture the pouch during transport.
 A cotton swab left inside will also cloud the medium and destroy clue cells, yeast and any trichomonads present.
 For a pictorial of how to use inoculated InPouch, please click on the Gallery link in the right upper corner of the InPouch product page.
 Additionally, InPouch product pages have a video tutorial.